Tackling mould in a 1960s Eynsham rental

 Increased EPC rating

 Nicholas’s journey with Cosy Homes Oxfordshire highlights the importance of a thorough, whole-house approach to energy efficiency.
 By addressing multiple aspects of the home’s performance, Cosy Homes Oxfordshire helped create a warmer, healthier, and more sustainable living space.
-Nicholas’s mid-terrace house is now not only more energy-efficient but also a cosier, more pleasant place for his tenants to live.
+His mid-terrace house is now not only more energy efficient, but also a cosier, more pleasant place for his tenants to live.

 Reflecting on his experience, Nicholas noted: “Talking to Cosy Homes Oxfordshire was far more informative.
 They said where there are these problems, we could do this or that.
 They were just so much more on top of the details.
 I was really impressed.
 Now that we know someone who knows what they’re talking about, we hope to do something more in the future.”